RWTH-EBC/AgentLib/README.md

 ```

 ## Optional Dependencies
-The AgentLib has a number of optional dependencies, ranging from additional features to performance improvements:
+AgentLib has a number of optional dependencies, ranging from additional features to performance improvements:

  - **fmu**: Support simulation of FMU models (https://fmi-standard.org/).
  - **scipy**: Support simulation of linear state space models, based on scipy.